-We work with women to restore healthy hormone balance, which helps to resolve symptoms and optimize health for all stages of life.
-Restoring that balance means working with your diet, lifestyle, home regimens, plant medicines and even low-dose bioidentical hormones as indicated.
-Every woman experiences these changes differently, so treatments are unique to each woman.
+Our naturopathic doctors work with our patients over time to resolve their symptoms and optimize their health at all stages of their lives.
+Restoring healthy hormone balance means making sure your diet, lifestyle, home regimens, plant medicines, and even low-dose bio-identical hormones are serving your needs.
+Every woman experiences hormonal transitions differently, so our naturopaths provide women’s health treatment plans that are unique to each woman.

 - Regular preventative and informative check-ups

-- Whole person assessment, considering life context as well as symptoms
+- Whole-woman assessments, considering life context as well as symptoms

-- Comprehensive lab testing for thyroid, adrenal and female hormone levels
+- Comprehensive lab testing for thyroid, adrenal and hormone levels

 - Coordinating education and treatment to address symptom patterns